bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 ***

 <h4 id="ai-talks">Artificial Intelligence and Algorithms</h4>

+* **GPT Embeddings: Not Magic, Just Math** - Embeddings may be the least understood yet most valuable tool to come out of the world of Large Language Models.
+In this presentation, we will unravel the mystery of embeddings, emphasizing their mathematical foundations and practical applications.

+  We'll start by discussing what embeddings are, and what they represent.
+Then we'll delve into the variety of tools we have to compare and contrast them, including Cosine similarity and distance, as well as clustering.
+Then we'll put those tools to use creating powerful applications that go beyond just typical chat and analytics use-cases.
+Because we'll be focusing on operational use-cases, code demos will be done using C#.

+  Attendees will leave with a deeper understanding of the mathematical underpinnings of embeddings, practical knowledge of how to use them, and an appreciation for their value in our applications.
+This session is ideal for developers, data scientists, and anyone interested in the mathematical underpinnings of machine learning and natural language processing.

+***

 * **Amazing Algorithms for Solving Problems in Software** - Sure neural networks are cool but have you ever used a Firefly Algorithm to find the solution to a problem?
 How about an Ant Colony algorithm or one of  the many other algorithms inspired by nature?
 In this talk we will see examples of a number of awesome bio-inspired algorithms that can be used to solve problems in software.
 We'll see how each one works, analyze its strengths and weaknesses, and determine when it is best used.
 You'll leave with the knowledge you need to solve problems using these algorithms in your language of choice.